 Compost is one of the most beneficial additions you can add to your soil.
 It provides organic matter, worms and helps to retain moisture.
-The benefits outlay the effort required to make good compost.
+The benefits outweigh the effort required to make good compost.

-While piling up materials in a compost pile is relatively easy and not much hard work, your compost will work better and decompose more readily if you turn it once in a while.
+While piling up materials in a compost pile is relatively easy and not much hard work, your compost will work better and decompose faster if you turn it once in a while.
 It helps to have a multi-bin setup, but you can also turn compost directly into your garden beds as an option if you only have one bin.